secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - SecurityLevel: Contains the number of the corresponding Security Level of the Secure Crypto Config
 - PolicyName: Contains the name of the corresponding Secure Crypto Config according to the naming schema defined in {{naming}}
-- Publisher: Contains an array of all parties that were participating in the consensus finding process
+- Publisher: Contains an array of all parties that participated in the consensus finding process
   - name: Name of the participating party
   - URL: Put in the official URL of the named publisher
 - Version: Contains version in the format defined in {{version}}
 - PolicyIssueDate: Date at which the Secure Crypto Config was published in the format: YYYY-MM-DD
 - Expiry: Date at which the Secure Crypto Config expires in the format: YYYY-MM-DD
 - Usage: Contains an array of objects for each cryptographic use case defined in {{cryptoCase}}.
   - For each cryptographic use case, at least two agreed upon algorithms (see {{consensus}}) with necessary parameters are included.
     Each of these algorithms with its parameters is specified with its unique identification name defined in a IANA registry used by the Secure Crypto Config.

 This format allows custom algorithm/parameter definitions both by overwriting use cases completely or by adding only specific algorithm identifiers via custom configurations.